Big Five Personality Test 240 questions full version: NEO-PI-R BigFive Personality Scale 'Forever Free, No Registration Needs'

 Have you ever wondered why you have certain behavioral habits?
 Why do you get along with some people but have a distance from others?
 Or want to know your reaction under pressure?
 Understanding personality traits is the key to exploring these issues.
-On the PsycTest platform, we provide you with the highly respected 240-question complete revision Big Five personality test, namely the Revised NEO Personality Scale (NEO PI-R) online assessment, to help you scientifically understand your unique personality.
+On the PsycTest Quiz platform, we provide you with a highly respected 240-question complete revision Big Five personality test , namely the Revised NEO Personality Scale (NEO PI-R) online assessment , to help you scientifically understand your unique personality.

 What is NEO PI-R?

-NEO PI-R is the Revised version of the NEO Personality Scale.
-The development of the revised version of NEO PI-R began in 1978.
-Its full English name is ‘Neuroticism, Extraversion, Openness Personality Inventory-Revised’.
+NEO PI-R is a revised NEO Personality Scale .
+The development of the revised NEO PI-R began in 1978.
+Its full English name is 'Neuroticism, Extraversion, Openness Personality Inventory-Revised'.
 It is a scale that evaluates individual personality from five dimensions.
 The revised scale uses updated vocabulary that can be understood by adults and children of any level of education.

-Simply put, it is a tool to measure the characteristics of your biggest five personalities (personality five-factor model).
-Big Five Personality Model is the most widely accepted personality structure theory in the psychology community at present.
+Simply put, it is a tool to measure the characteristics of your Big Five Personality (Personal Five Factor Model) .
+The Big Five personality model is the most widely accepted theory of personality structure in the psychology community at present.
 It believes that human personality can be described in five core, relatively independent dimensions.
-Through the NEO PI-R** evaluation, you can learn more about where you are on these five key five personality dimensions.
+Through the NEO PI-R evaluation, you can learn more about where you are in these five key Big Five personality dimensions .

-Revised NEO Big Five Identity Scale (NEO PI-R) The main purpose of this is to deeply evaluate your performance in the following five Big Five Identity Major Dimensions.
+The main purpose of the Revised NEO Big Five Identity Scale (NEO PI-R) is to deeply evaluate your performance in the following five Big Five Identity main dimensions.

 The design of the NEO PI-R scale is very exquisite.
 It not only evaluates these five major Big Five personality dimensions, but also further refines it to analyze six more specific small traits in each dimension.
 These small traits, called 'facets', have a total of 30, and they can help you obtain a more subtle personality analysis portrait.

-Here are the five main five personality dimensions and their aspects included:
+Here are the five main Big Five personality dimensions and their aspects included:

 1. Neuroticism (Neuroticism, N)